BitBangedFF/odometry-module/README.md

   * Document the toolchain in use (currently gcc-arm-none-eabi-6-2017-q2-update-linux.tar.bz2)
   * Figure out what I want the FreeRTOS configASSERT() macro to do
   * Migrate to use the MPU (memory protection unit) FreeRTOS API/implementation
-  * Migrate FreeRTOS API usages to use the static allocation scheme
+  * Migrate FreeRTOS API usages to use the static allocation scheme (in LwIP sys_arch.c port)
   * Migrate the vendor packages to a git repo and make them a submodule of this repo
   * Handle error bits in the IRQ receivers (like in UART drivers)
   * Do I need some sort of mutual exclusion around the UART1/debug output if used in multiple tasks (or just queue up the tx data)?